arrow_back Back to Home

 The Industry Standard: Sprite Sheets

-If your ultimate goal is to put your art inside a game engine (Unity, Godot Engine, Unreal, GameMaker), the Sprite Sheet is the only correct answer.
+If your ultimate goal is to put your art inside a game engine — Unity, Godot Engine, Unreal, GameMaker Studio, RPG Maker, or any other — the Sprite Sheet (also called a sprite atlas or texture atlas) is the only correct answer.
+No other format comes close for game development purposes.

 When to Use GIF (The One Exception)

-Despite its limitations, GIF remains the king of one specific use case: sharing animations on older platforms that do not support APNG or video, such as some forum software and legacy social platforms.
-If your pixel art has a solid background color (no transparency needed), a GIF is perfectly acceptable and universally compatible.
-Just be aware that GIF's color compression will introduce minor quality degradation on pieces with subtle gradients or dithering.
+Despite its significant limitations, GIF remains the king of one specific use case: sharing animations on platforms and services that do not support APNG or embedded video — such as some legacy forum software, certain email clients, and older content management systems.
+If your pixel art has a completely solid background color with no transparency needed, a GIF is perfectly acceptable and universally compatible across even the oldest browsers and applications.

 Video Formats: WebM and MP4

-For showcasing your work on Twitter/X, Instagram Reels, or YouTube Shorts, exporting as a short video loop (WebM or MP4) is often the best option.
-Video formats support full 32-bit color and transparency (in WebM with a VP9 alpha channel), produce much smaller file sizes than GIF for longer animations, and are the native content type that social media algorithms favor for reach.
+For showcasing your work on Twitter/X, Instagram Reels, TikTok, or YouTube Shorts, exporting your animation as a short video loop (WebM or MP4) is often the best option for several reasons.
+Video formats support full 32-bit color and, in the case of WebM with VP9 alpha channel encoding, full transparency.
+They produce dramatically smaller file sizes than GIF for longer animations with many colors — a 3-second GIF that weighs 8MB might be only 200KB as an MP4 at the same quality.

 Quick Reference: Which Format to Use?

-PixelPad Pro handles all of this automatically.
-When you click the Export button in our editor, the system flattens the visible layers and presents you with all format options in a single panel.
-Your transparent Sprite Sheet, APNG, or GIF is generated client-side in your browser and downloaded instantly — no server, no queue, no waiting.
+PixelPad Pro handles all of this automatically and intuitively.
+When you click the Export button in the editor, the system presents you with all available format options in a single panel.
+You can preview each format before downloading.
+Your Sprite Sheet, APNG, or GIF is generated entirely client-side in your browser using the HTML5 Canvas API — no server upload required, no queue, no waiting, and no privacy concerns about your artwork being transmitted to an external service.
+The file is created instantly on your device and downloaded directly to your computer.